zmdesigns/cfu/README.md

 `python3 cfu.py check`

-Checks all added webpages for updates since last run.
-I set this up as a cronjob to run every 15 minutes.
+Checks all webpages for any updates since last run.

 ## Help